ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-documentation.rst

 =============

 There is a number of different area's of documentation that is required as part of an application repository, which are outlined in the sections below.
-As an overarching consideration:
+As an overarching consideration,

 * All interface implementations should be fully documented.